Bench trial: United States

+India

+All trials in India since 1973 are heard by a judge or a division bench of judges.
+The main reason for the abolishment of jury trial in India was due to a popular case K.M Nanavati vs State of Maharashtra, in which the jury gave a verdict of not guilty even when all the evidence was present against the accused, resulting in a jury nullification.

 Civil law

 In most countries with "Roman law" or civil law, there is no "jury" in the English sense, and trials are necessarily bench trials.
 However, in more complicated cases, lay judges can be called.
 They are not randomly selected, as juries are.
-They are volunteers and vote as judges.
+They are professional, although not legally trained as jurists, and vote as judges.
+One notable exception, from French law, is cour d'assises, where jurors are allotted and vote alongside professional judges.